k-bx/hdcharts/README.markdown

 Why does it exist?
 ===

 The project is mostly a hobby-horse of mine.
 I'm at the visual end of the analytical spectrum and static charts lead to dulled and static opinion.
-Dynamic systems (which is pretty much everything) is best understood with the use of dynamic tools.
+Dynamic systems (which is pretty much everything) are best understood with the use of dynamic tools.

 Why isn't the project using ghcjs, charts, diagrams, snap, gtk, tcp, ggplot ...